phpstan/phpstan/README.md

 - `table`: Default.
 Grouped errors by file, colorized.
 For human consumption.
 - `raw`: Contains one error per line, with path to file, line number, and error description
 - `checkstyle`: Creates a checkstyle.xml compatible output.
-All violations have severity "ERROR" and are located on column 1.
 Note that you'd have to redirect output into a file in order to capture the results for later processing.

 ## Class reflection extensions